LAB-C/BISS-Blockchain-Klaytn/README.md

-### If you need transaction infromation API
+## If you need transaction infromation API

 https://apiscope.klaytn.com/api/transaction/[txhash]

-# You can Get this data
+### You can Get this type of data
 ```
-"status" "id" "blockHash" "blockNumber" "contractAddress" "cumulativeGasUsed" "from": "gas": "gasPrice" "gasUsed" "input" "nonce" "status" "to" "transactionCategory" "transactionIndex" "timestamp" "txHash" "value"
+"status" "id" "blockHash" "blockNumber" "contractAddress" "cumulativeGasUsed" "from": "gas": "gasPrice" "gasUsed" "input"
+"nonce" "status" "to" "transactionCategory" "transactionIndex" "timestamp" "txHash" "value"
 ```